William Weigel: World War I

 On August 5, 1917, Weigel was appointed a brigadier general in the National Army and given command of the 151st Depot Brigade, a part of the 76th Division stationed at Camp Devens, Massachusetts.
 He temporarily commanded the 76th Division from December 17, 1917, to March 14, 1918, while the division commander, Major General Harry Foote Hodges, was absent.

 He was next given command of the 56th Brigade of the Pennsylvania National Guard's 28th Division, commanded by Major General Charles Henry Muir, which arrived on the Western Front in mid-May 1918 and began weeks of training with British and French forces before going into the line at Château-Thierry and participating in the Champagne-Marne, Aisne-Marne, and Oise-Aisne campaigns.
 In recognition of his service during this period, Weigel was awarded the Army Distinguished Service Medal and the Croix de guerre with palm.
 The citation for his Army DSM reads:

 Weigel was promoted to major general on August 8, 1918, and took command of the Eighty-Eighth Division on September 10.
 The division relieved a French division in a relatively quiet sector of Haute-Alsace before taking part in the Meuse-Argonne Campaign from November 6–11.

-The division remained in France through May 1919 before returning to the United States, where it was demobilized in June.
+With the war now over due to the Armistice with Germany, the division remained in France through May 1919 before returning to the United States, where it was demobilized in June.

 Post-war career

-Weigel returned to his Regular Army rank of colonel on June 15, 1919, commanding the Seventeenth Infantry at Camp Meade, Maryland, to August 22 when he began serving as chief of staff for the Second Corps Area at Governor's Island.
+Weigel returned to his Regular Army rank of colonel on June 15, 1919, commanding the 17th Infantry Regiment at Camp Meade, Maryland, to August 22 when he began serving as chief of staff for the Second Corps Area at Governor's Island.
 On March 5, 1921, he was promoted to brigadier general and given command of the 2nd Brigade of the 1st Division at Camp Dix, which he held until February 1922 when he became the deputy commander of XII Corps, based in New York City.
 He was promoted to major general on November 20, 1924, and sent to Fort William McKinley in the Philippines to command the Philippine Division.
 In March 1927 he returned to the United States and served as head of public relations for the army in the headquarters of the Second Corps Area until his retirement on August 25, 1927.